jatin7/springbootcass-basic/README.md

 | /api/book/{id} | PUT | <ul> <li> A long value (as book ID) </li>  <li> A JSON document that defines a book </li> </ul> | Make an update to a book in Cassandra table |
 | /api/book/{id} | DELETE | A long value (as book ID) | Delete a specific book from Cassandra table |
 | /api/books | DELETE | None | Delete all books from Cassandra table |

+### Testing Rest APIs with Postman

+When starting to run this application (e.g. from the IntelliJ IDE), Spring Boot will start an embedded web server that listens on the port (8088) as configured in "application.properties" file.
+In order to test the Rest APIs, I'm using Postman (https://www.getpostman.com/).